kfreshour/kfreshour/README.md

-- 👋 Hi, I’m @digestiblyedgy
+- 👋 Hi, I’m @kfreshour
 - 👀 I’m interested in data analytics, visualization and journalism.
-- 🌱 I’m currently learning SQL, R, and Python.
+- 🌱 I’m currently learning SQL and Python.
-- 💞️ I’m looking to collaborate on anything related to health and wellness!
-Would love to explore data from one of my other passions.

 <!---
 digestiblyedgy/digestiblyedgy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.